 - mouth and lip sores

-Recovering from targeted therapies can be uncomfortable but the symptoms are much less severe than other forms of treatment.
+Recovering from targeted therapies is usually minimal.
 The side effects of this treatment can include:

 - allergic reaction

-Individuals who are diagnosed with advanced oral cancer will often need reconstructive surgery and some rehabilitation to assist with eating and talking during recovery.
+People who are diagnosed with advanced oral cancer will likely need reconstructive surgery and some rehabilitation to assist with eating and speaking during recovery.

-Reconstruction can involve dental implants or grafts (where skin, muscle, and bone are moved from another area, usually the chest, arm, or leg) to repair the missing bones and tissues in the mouth or face.
+Reconstruction can involve dental implants or grafts to repair the missing bones and tissues in the mouth or face.
 Artificial palates are used to replace any missing tissue or teeth.

-Rehabilitation is also necessary in advanced cancer cases.
-Speech therapy can be provided from the time you get out of surgery until you reach maximum level of improvement.
+Rehabilitation is also necessary for cases of advanced cancer.
+Speech therapy can be provided from the time you get out of surgery until you reach the maximum level of improvement.

-After treatment, your doctor will want you to get frequent checkups to make sure that you are cancer-free.
-Your checkups will usually consist of physical exams, blood tests, X-rays, and/or CT scans.
-According to the Cleveland Clinic, the survival rate after one year for all stages of oral cancer is 81 percent.
-After five years, the survival rate is 56 percent.
-After 10 years, it is 41 percent (Cleveland).
+After treatment, your doctor will want you to get frequent checkups to make sure that you are recovering.
+Your checkups will usually consist of physical exams, blood tests, X-rays, and CT scans.
+Make sure to follow up with your dentist or oncologist if you notice anything out of the ordinary.

 Published By: Healthline Networks, Inc.